 Editorial by Peter Weibel

-Democracy needs thinkers – how we learn to rethink in a digital world
+Democracy needs thinking – how we learn to rethink in a digital world

 In the future we will need digitally sovereign and culturally competent citizens.
 Because democracy needs thinking!
 That is why Peter Weibel, artistic-scientific director of the ZKM Karlsruhe, calls for new educational, social and democratic movements to be initiated and for museums to become places of free citizenship education.